 All theatres have the right to program a season that speaks to its mission.
 It is also any theatre's right to program and participate in a national, year long, festival honoring superlative work by underrepresented voices, and simultaneously adhere to anti-discrimination laws established by Title VI of the Civil Rights Act.

-So how do we move towards greater equity and inclusion in the American Theatre?
-The Jubilee is one effort among many occurring in theatres across the country with this goal in mind.
+So how do we move towards greater equity and inclusion in U.S. theatre?
+The JUBILEE is one effort among many occurring in theatres across the country with this goal in mind.
 A look at statistics and objective measurements can help us quantify.
 Statistics help us assess where we are and what equitable competition might look like.
 But art also involves a qualitative measurement.
-The Jubilee advocates for education and discovery in order to foster relationships and perspectives, not for permanent quotas based on demographics.
+The JUBILEE advocates for education and discovery in order to foster relationships and perspectives, not for permanent quotas based on demographics.

-Using the Dramatists Guild’s most recent numbers from The Count, one sees that production of work by men outnumbers work by women at a rate of more than 3 to 1—80% of all plays in their report were plays by men.
+Using the Dramatists Guild’s numbers from the first version of The Count, one sees that production of work by men outnumbers work by women at a rate of more than 3 to 1—80% of all plays in their report were plays by men.